 perfSONAR is already broadly deployed in Research and Education network PoPs (Internet2, GEANT2, ESnet) and it is hoped that more collaborations within HEP will deploy perfSONAR instances co-located with their computing and storage resources.
 Having a more extensive deployment significantly improves the value and applicability of the overall perfSONAR infrastructure for HEP.

-LHCOPN Monitoring History

-During the last few years there has been a concerted effort to deploy and monitor the central data distribution network for the Large Hadron Collider (LHC).
-This network, dubbed the LHCOPN (Optical Private Network), has been created to primarily support data distribution from the CERN Tier-0 to the various Tier-1’s worldwide.
-In addition, traffic between Tier-1 sites is also allowed to traverse the OPN.